Styled by Laia Gomez

 7. Single out signature items.
 Repetition is reputation.
 Queen Elizabeth is known to have worn over 5,500 hats during her 64 year reign.

-For me, it's a well-fitted blazer and vintage denim.
+For me, it's a well-fitted blazer, vintage denim and a pair of pearl hoops.
 Yours can be as simple as a piece of jewelry or a leopard coat.

 Having a signature look is not a new phenomenon.
 Nearly every single style icon, from Cleopatra to Jackie O to Sophia Coppola had or has a pronounced signature, one that champions their public persona and upholds their aesthetic ideals.
 As a matter of fact, with the exception of Kate Moss who is a complete chameleon and outlier, having a well-worn signature look is very much a precondition to becoming a style icon.
 Think Brigitte Bardot, Audrey Hepburn, Grace Jones, Carine Roitfeld, Diane von Fürstenberg, Frida Kahlo and countless others.